The Southern Lights: An Electric Adventure That Should Be on Your Bucket List

 Sunsets in Ushuaia are like an opening act for the Aurora Australis, photo by Sandra Kreuzinger.
 Credit: Gettyimages

-Viewing the Northern lights is considered by many to be one of the most impressive travel experiences, but admiring the Southern Lights is notoriously more difficult.
-The lack of land from which to view the skies and the versatility of the nature of the aurora itself requires a lot of patience and persistence.
+Many consider viewing the Northern Lights to be one of the most impressive travel experiences, but admiring the Southern Lights is notoriously more difficult.
+The lack of land from which to view the skies and the versatility of the aurora itself requires a lot of patience and persistence.

-These light shows are provoked by energy from the sun and fueled by electrically charged particles trapped in the Earth’s magnetic fields.
-Auroras Australis are natural light displays in the Earth’s sky predominantly seen in the high-latitude regions.
+These light shows are provoked by energy from the sun and fueled by electrically charged particles trapped in the Earth’s magnetic fields.ย Auroras Australis are natural light displays in the Earth’s sky that are predominantly seen in the high-latitude regions.
 They can appear as long, narrow arcs of light, often extending east to west from horizon to horizon.
-At other times they stretch across the night sky in bands that kink, fold, and swirl, or even ruffle like curtains.
+At other times, they stretch across the night sky in bands that kink, fold, swirl, or even ruffle like curtains.
 They can spread out in multicolored rays, like vertical shafts of light that stretch far up into space.
-And sometimes they engulf the sky in a thin cloud or veil.
+And sometimes, they engulf the sky in a thin cloud or veil.

 Southern Lights, Aurora Australis, New Zealand, Australia, Antarctica